plotly/documentation/_posts/ggplot2/2019-08-09-geom_contour.md

 <iframe src="https://plot.ly/~RPlotBot/5834.embed" width="800" height="600" id="igraph" scrolling="no" seamless="seamless" frameBorder="0"> </iframe>

 ### Filled Plot
 It's possible to colour in each of the layers, by changing geom\_contour to stat\_contour as below.
-(As the edges of the graph indicate, filled contour plots only work when each layer is an enclosed shape rather than an open line.)
+As the edges of the graph indicate, filled contour plots only work when each layer is an enclosed shape rather than an open line; a geom more suited to this functionality would be geom\_tile or geom\_raster.

 ```r